DataDog/hiring-engineers/answers.md

 Go to the [APM Intro page](https://app.datadoghq.com/apm/intro) and select [Get Started](https://app.datadoghq.com/apm/install)

-Follow and select the appropriate language (in this case, Python) and follow the instructions
+Follow and select the appropriate language (in this case, Python) and follow the instructions.

 ![Python APM](/images/22-python-apm.PNG)

-Install flask and ddtrace, then create the Python flask app using the provided script above, and finally launch the flask app using ddtrace
+Install flask and ddtrace, then create the Python flask app using the provided script above, and finally launch the flask app using ddtrace.

-There was an issue with ddtrace being able to detect the 'six' package which was resolved by forcing an upgrade of the package 'setuptools'
+*There was an issue with ddtrace being able to detect the 'six' package which was resolved by forcing an upgrade of the package 'setuptools'*
 ```bash
 sudo apt-get remove python-setuptools -y
 sudo pip install --upgrade setuptools